The Health Benefits of Ceylon vs. Cassia Cinnamon

 Blood Sugar Control

-Cassia and Ceylon cinnamon are good for blood sugar control: The spice, regardless of which type, has been linked to reduced fasting blood sugar levels in people with diabetes, per an April 2019 review of 18 studies in the journal Complementary Therapies in Medicine.
+Cassia and Ceylon cinnamon may be good for blood sugar control: The spice, regardless of which type, has been linked to reduced fasting blood sugar levels in people with diabetes, per an April 2019 review of 18 studies in the journal Complementary Therapies in Medicine.

-What's more, supplementing with cinnamon was observed to lowered blood triglycerides and total cholesterol, per a November 2017 analysis of 13 studies in the Journal of Clinical Lipidology.
+What's more, supplementing with cinnamon was observed to lower blood triglycerides and total cholesterol, but did not lower LDL and HDL, per a November 2017 analysis of 13 studies in the Journal of Clinical Lipidology.

 Cinnamon for Weight Loss